lpcode808/Comparison/README.md

 Created by [Justin Lai](https://acaiberry.substack.com/), Educational Technologist at [La Pietra - Hawaii School for Girls](http://lapietra.edu), in Honolulu, Hawaii.

-Learn how to do this at [Build Your Own Apps](https://www.buildyourownapps.com) promo code forthcoming.
+Learn how to do this at [Build Your Own Apps](https://www.buildyourownapps.com) promo code forthcoming edu808